prometheus/docs/content/docs/querying/basics.md

     http_requests_total{environment=~"staging|testing|development",method!="GET"}

 Label matchers that match empty label values also select all time series that do not have the specific label set at all.
-Regex-matches are not anchored.
+Regex-matches are fully anchored.

 Vector selectors must either specify a name or at least one label matcher that does not match the empty string.
 The following expression is illegal: